forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-apex-replay-debugger/README.md

   Before you use Salesforce Extensions for VS Code, [set up Salesforce CLI](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup).
 * **A Salesforce DX project**
   See [Project Setup](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_workspace_setup.htm) in the _Salesforce DX Developer Guide_ for details.
-* **An active default scratch org, or a local copy of a debug log from the org whose up-to-date source is in your Salesforce DX project**
+* **An active default org, or a local copy of a debug log from the org whose up-to-date source is in your Salesforce DX project**
   1. To create a scratch org, you need a Dev Hub.
 To set up your production org as a Dev Hub, see [Enable Dev Hub in Your Org](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_enable_devhub.htm) in the _Salesforce DX Setup Guide_.
   1. To authorize your Dev Hub, open VS Code’s command palette (Cmd+Shift+P on macOS, or Ctrl+Shift+P on Windows or Linux) and run **SFDX: Authorize a Dev Hub**.
   1. To create a default scratch org, run **SFDX: Create a Default Scratch Org**.
 Then, run **SFDX: Push Source to Default Scratch Org**.
 For more information, see [Scratch Orgs](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_scratch_orgs.htm) in the _Salesforce DX Developer Guide_.